 - Bibione Pineda - it is the greenest and quietest part of Bibione, surrounded by pine trees, between which you can relax and enjoy the peaceful surroundings.

 The main beach is over 11 km long and up to 400 meters in average.
-This beach is popular with families with children, mainly for its depth of water, which reaches only half a waist and far from the shore.
+This beach is popular with families with children, mainly for its depth of water, which reaches only a waist,far from the shore.

 Rimini is located along the Adriatic Sea, in the eastern part of the Italian peninsula.